Doctoral Student, nklein@ChicagoBooth.edu

 Six experiments examined the points in-between the extremes of completely selfish and completely selfless behavior to understand how varying degrees of prosociality affect reputations.
 We consistently find that evaluations of prosociality are nonlinear.
 Participants evaluated giving in a dictator game, donations to a not-for-profit orchestra, and divisions of desirable food items.
 We find that people evaluate fair actions more positively than selfish actions, but do not evaluate generous actions any more positively than fair actions.
 A fourth experiment finds that this pattern reflects a reputational premium given to fair actions.

-Two final experiments identify comparison processes as a mechanism for nonlinear evaluations of prosociality.
+Five final experiments identify comparison processes as a mechanism for nonlinear evaluations of prosociality.
 We find that evaluations become linear in within-subjects designs in which people can easily compare between prosocial actions of different magnitudes.
-This finding suggests that evaluations of generous actions are myopic when done in isolation.
+We also find that evaluations of prosocial actions become linear when people have access to a history of the actor's behavior, and when people evaluate their friends (vs. strangers), about whom people possess the familiarity necessary to make comparisons between geneorus actions of different magnitudes.
+These findings suggest that evaluations of generous actions are myopic when done in isolation.
 Small acts of kindness are appreciated just as much as large ones partly because people do not spontaneously compare a given generous action to other generous actions of different magnitudes.
 In contrast, people more readily evaluate selfish actions in context.

 Thus, although many cultures consider selflessness to be a virtue, there appears to be a disconnect between actual evaluations of prosociality and the rhetoric commonly associated with it.
 Those who give of themselves in the hope of being generously rewarded may end up being sorely disappointed.